lixixibj/DeepTVAR-data-code/README.md

 References
 ----------

 - Xixi Li, Jingsong Yuan (2022).
-DeepTVAR: Deep Learning for a Time-varying VAR Model.
+DeepTVAR: Deep Learning for a Time-Varying VAR Model with Extension to Integrated VAR.
 [Working paper]().